 Historical Downtown Grand Junction is full of life and beauty!
-It's the best way to experience the heart of the city.
-From popular restaurants to art galleries, from the historical Avalon Theater to local shoppes, you can find something for everyone to enjoy.
-During the summer there is always events and festivals happening.
+It's the best way to experience the heart of the town.
+From popular local restaurants to art galleries, from the historical Avalon Theater to local shoppes, you can find something for everyone to enjoy.
+During the summer there is always events, parades, and festivals happening.
+This pedestrian friendly environment is the perfect place to stroll down the tree lined sidewalks, observe the large collection of public art, and experience the preserved historic buildings.
 For more information about upcoming events and festivals, check out the website linked.

-Welcome to the heart of Colorado wine country.
-Take a trip to the many award winning wineries with a great variety of of great tasting wines.
-Grand Junction and Palisade produce some of Colorado's most delicious wines and depending on the time of year, you can participate in numerous wine-tasting activities and tours in the Valley.
+Welcome to the heart of Colorado's wine country.
+Take a trip to the many award winning wineries with a vast variety of delicious tasting wines.
+With over 20 local wineries, Grand Junction and Palisade produce some of the best wine in the state and hosts numerous wine tasting events all year round.

-Every Thursday night from 5:30 pm- 8:00 pm come enjoy locally grown fresh fruits and veggies on Main Street in Historical Downtown Grand Junction.
-With various vendors, restaurants, and live music, summer has never been more delicious!
-The Farmer's Market takes place June 22rd through September 14th.
+Come enjoy locally grown fresh fruits and veggies on Main Street in our Historical Downtown Grand Junction.
+You'll be able to indulge in various vendors, artists, restaurants, food trucks, and live music.
+Summer has never been more delicious!

 Are you coming on a family trip?
 No problem!
 Enjoy a relaxing afternoon while the kids go bananas at Bananas Fun Park .
 Bananas Fun Park provides a variety of entertainment and games for the whole family.
 Needing a day to bounce around?
 Come visit Get Air Trampoline Park!
 With wall to wall trampolines, you'll be flipping for fun!
 And if jumping around isn't enough, you can always visit Spin City!
 Come roller skate and glide to a happy family day together.
 Visit http://getairsilo.com/ or http://spincitygj.com/ for more information.
 We also have brochures available.